TradeShieldDev/PythonServiceStandard/README.md

 - [x] Make use of a logger with file rollover (size/day) and archiving mechanism
 - [x] Include IsAlive / External Health Check
 - [ ] Low-level performance counters for Attempt-Success-Failure
+- [ ] Unit testing and Stubbing / Simulators

 ## General things to avoid in Python